GCBallesteros/platitudes/docs/config_file_defaults.md

 ```

 The astute reader might have noticed that we passed `n-points` and
-`camera-name` as optional parameters, that is prefixed by `--` and in arbitrary
+`camera-name` as optional parameters, that is, prefixed by `--` and in
-order despite the function signature implying they should act as positional
+arbitrary order despite the function signature implying they should act as
-since they don't have a default.
+positional since they don't have a default.

 !!! note "All parameters become optional when using config file defaults"